User Traits

 Introduction

-You can think of Traits as a high level description of all the data that can be found in your Refiner environment.
-If you think about all your Refiner data as a giant spreadsheet, there would be one column for each Trait.
+You can think of Traits as a high level description of all the user data that is stored in your Refiner environment.
+If you think about your user data as a giant spreadsheet, a Trait would represent one column in your spreadsheet.

-Traits are created automatically for you whenever we receive user data for your Refiner environment.
+Traits are created automatically whenever we receive user data for your Refiner environment:

 • When you identify a user, a trait is created for each data attribute that you include in the identifyUser call.

-• When we receive a new survey response, a trait is created for each survey question if no matching trait can be found
+• When we receive a new survey response, a trait is created for each survey question based on the question identifier

 You can find all trait data we have on record for a given user in the User Details Panel.